Gordon Craig Theatre: Overview

 The theatre is housed in the Stevenage Arts & Leisure Centre, which is situated on Lytton Way, and takes its name from Edward Gordon Craig, the theatre practitioner who was born less than a mile away.
 Designed to accommodate orchestral concerts alongside produced and visiting theatrical events, it has also been used to screen films and host organ recitals.
 The Theatres Trust describes the theatre as: "probably the best-designed civic entertainment centre of its type in the country".

 The theatre was officially opened in February 1976 by HRH Prince Philip, Duke of Edinburgh.

 The Stevenage Arts & Leisure Centre contains two halls.
 The smaller of these is the Gordon Craig Theatre itself, which has a capacity of 501.
 The stage features a proscenium up to 12.2m wide and the stage depth is 7.62m.
 The theatre boasts a proud tradition of presenting plays, pantomime, opera, dance and orchestral concerts.

+The venue also celebrates 50 years of providing Entertainment and Pantomimes in November this year (2025) and is celebrating by holding a Gala Event on the 27th November 2025.
+The Pantomime chosen for the 50th year returns to the first Pantomime staged at the Gordon Craig Theatre, Dick Whittington & His Cat.

 Also located within the Arts & Leisure Centre is the Concert Hall, derived from a large gymnasium, which has a capacity of 1,200.
 The concert hall plays host to a variety of shows including live music and comedy.